 Overall, the divorce rate has leveled off since the 1990s, but it is still about twice as high as it was a generation ago.
 Moreover, among certain demographic groups, such as people over 50, the divorce rate has increased significantly in recent decades.
 Divorce, especially after a long marriage, often involves complex child custody and financial matters.

-At the Law Office of Martin Delaney, divorce and family law is what we do.
+At Andrea Heckman Law, divorce and family law is what we do.
 Our professional team is dedicated to the legal needs of Cook County families.
 We are familiar with both the financial and emotional issues in a divorce.
 Whether your divorce is a simple uncontested marriage dissolution, an extremely complex divorce, or somewhere in between, no case is too big or too small.
 We are always here for you, not only as legal advocates, but also as trusted advisors.

 Marriage dissolution usually means both an ending and a new beginning, especially if minor children are involved.
 Divorce does not change the fact that you are a family.
 So, both former spouses must be effective co-parents.